popmedic/mp4dvd/README.md

-mp4dvd
+Mp4DVD
 ======

-mp4dvd - a simple GUI for ripping DVDs into mp4s.
-Uses vobcopy, cat, and ffmpeg.
+Mp4DVD is a simple GUI for ripping DVDs into mp4s.

+Uses:
+-vobcopy
+-cat
+-ffmpeg.